bongochong/ufetch-mods/README.md

 So far there is [one for **OpenWrt**](https://github.com/bongochong/ufetch-mods/blob/main/ufetch-owrt.sh), and [one for **Android** (*Termux*)](https://github.com/bongochong/ufetch-mods/blob/main/ufetch-termux.sh).
 More ufetch forks may appear, and additions are encouraged.
 Simply make a pull request, and - provided it works - I will merge your commits forthwith, including whatever credits you wish to be specified.

-I modified the OpenWrt version myself, and the Android version was [initially created here](https://gitlab.com/jschx/ufetch/-/merge_requests/65) (by the gitlab user [bulatovv](https://gitlab.com/bulatovv)), though I made some minor improvements to it.
+I created the OpenWrt version myself, and the Android version was [initially created here](https://gitlab.com/jschx/ufetch/-/merge_requests/65) (by the gitlab user [bulatovv](https://gitlab.com/bulatovv)), though I made some minor improvements to it.
 The colors may not be to your liking, but they are easily changed in the scripts themselves.

 ---